paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-365-contractor-workforce.md

 (4) The term “contractor” means a person awarded a contract with an agency.

-(5) The term “Inspector General” means an Inspector General appointed under the Inspector General Act of 1978 and any Inspector General that receives funding from, or has oversight over contracts awarded for or on behalf of, the Secretary of Defense.
+(5) The term “Inspector General” means an Inspector General appointed under chapter 4 of title 5 and any Inspector General that receives funding from, or has oversight over contracts or grants awarded for or on behalf of, the Secretary of Defense.

 (6) The term “abuse of authority” means the following: